-This can give the appearance that the string of hearts plant is well watered by actually the water has not absorbed properly into the soil and reached the roots of your plant which causes the leaves to curl as a sign of drought stress.
+This can give the appearance that the string of hearts plant is well watered but actually the water has not been absorbed properly into the soil and reached the roots of your plant which causes the leaves to curl as a sign of drought stress.

 - Place the plant pot in a basin of water and let it soak for 10 minutes or so.
-Soaking the root ball properly can overcome the peat soils water repelling properties as the water eventually soaks into the soil to reach the roots.
-This give your string of hearts plant much needed moisture so the curled up leaves can start to recover from their drought stress.
+Soaking the root ball properly can overcome the peat soil’s water-repelling properties as the water eventually soaks into the soil to reach the roots.
+This gives your string of hearts plant much-needed moisture so the curled-up leaves can start to recover from their drought stress.

-- Replace the soil with specially formulated succulent and cacti soil which retains a porous structure that allow water to infiltrate properly even if it has dried out.
-Succulent and cacti potting soil replicates the soil conditions of the string of hearts native environment, so that your string of hearts can be watered effectively and not suffer with root rot.
+- Replace the soil with specially formulated succulent and cacti soil which retains a porous structure that allows water to infiltrate properly even if it has dried out.
+Succulent and cacti potting soil replicates the soil conditions of the string of hearts native environment, so that your string of hearts can be watered effectively and not suffer from root rot.